 - Trust that people are placed on our path for a purpose.
 If we clutter our paths along the way, it can make it only harder for the right folks to fit on it.
 People will come and go in your life – that’s normal.
 Don’t hold people captive to the path that are meant to separate at the fork in the road.

 - Don’t force yourself to celebrate “independence”.
 I think oftentimes in society, any magazine article on being single goes straight to screaming your singleness from the rooftops and adopting a “don’t need no man” mentality.
 Which can feel really inauthentic to many of us, if we’re being honest with ourselves.
 We were made as humans to crave community!
 It’s TOTALLY NORMAL to feel like you want to be surrounded with other people (it’s also normal to feel like you want to be alone with your cats and a glass of wine).
 If you’re single, exercise your independence however feels right to YOU, which might be something like crossing off bucket list items that become so much harder (if not impossible) with added people.
 Learn a language or an instrument or take up a workout class – things that might not necessarily be the activity of choice if/when you have a partner down the road with you.
 Live your life with the sole intention of becoming your best self, which likely involves being comfortable doing various things solo.
 Shutting yourself in your room and refusing to meet folks as a “proud independent woman” does lessen the likelihood of actually meeting someone.
+Being confident when you’re single doesn’t mean you have to always be CONTENT with being single.
 So be honest with yourself if you WOULD like to meet someone, and work on that marriage between being contentedly single, yet open to more.

 - Don’t force IT, either.
 Instead of feeling forced to download Tinder or go on that blind date with Steve, focus on the former point.
 Put yourself in situations where you COULD bump into fate.
 Or, if not fate, a dang good shot at it.
 Will you meet your soulmate if you hang out at home all the time?
 I mean, it’s possible the pizza delivery guy is single and ready to mingle, but it’s definitely not your best bet at l-o-v-e.
 Keep focusing on living your own best life, and trust that the right person will fit into that (and ENCOURAGE it).